alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

 Now your public API couples clients to an internal control-flow wrapper and can leak internal shapes.
-Clients have to interpret `isSuccess` + `value/error` *and* your HTTP status code, which invites contradictory states.
+Clients have to interpret `isSuccess` + `value/error` *and* your HTTP status code.

 ### Async: the `Task<Result<...>>` nesting weirdness